-- The services listed under "Services that must be performed in-person", - Hands-on services, - Completion and filing of any form that requires a hands-on physical examination (such as Report of Accident, Provider's Initial Report), - Purchase, rental, installation, or maintenance of telecommunication equipment or systems, - Home health monitoring, and - Telehealth transmission, per minute (HCPCS code T1014).
+- The same services that aren't covered in this chapter, - The services listed under Services that must be performed in person, - Services that require physical hands-on and/or attended treatment of a patient, - Completion and filing of any form that requires a hands-on physical examination (such as Report of Accident or Provider's Initial Report, except for mental health only claims), and - Home health monitoring.

+The purchase, rental, installation, transmission, or maintenance of telecommunication equipment or systems isn't covered.